 Pieces are important parts of the whole picture we call life.
 Gathering pieces in many different ways throughout the day can bring us to wholeness in living.

-Just like Jesus realized the value of crumbs or pieces remaining from the bread, we, too, realize the value of all of the pieces of our days.
+Just like Jesus realized the value of crumbs or pieces remaining from the bread, we too, know the value of all of the pieces of our days.
 Each is important and can reflect the many ways God is present.